wangxiaoxuan273/local-csi-driver/internal/webhook/pvc/README.md

 ## Controller Behaviour

 The PVC controller watches for PVC create requests.
-When a request is received, it will try to rule out non-cns PVCs or PVCs from non-ephemeral pools and allow them immediately.
+When a request is received, it will try to rule out non-local-csi-driver PVCs or PVCs from non-ephemeral pools and allow them immediately.
 For PVCs from ephemeral pools, it allows those with multiple replicas.

 For unreplicated PVCs from ephemeral pools, it only allows them if they have an ownerReference set to a Pod or an annotation indicating ephemeral storage is